The country is set to receive a total of $250 million to advance the Ghana Development Finance Project, the World Bank Group has revealed.

-At the meeting, World Bank Country Director for Ghana, Pierre Frank Laporte, encouraged them to remain sustainable and resilient post the financial sector clean up.
+At the meeting, World Bank Country Director for Ghana, Pierre Frank Laporte, encouraged them to remain sustainable and resilient post the financial sector clean-up.
 “I also encourage you to continue to refine your business processes and risk management processes to better deal with the impact of the Covid-19 which is likely to challenge the ability of your clients to honour their loan obligations”.

 The association currently serves in excess of 6 million customers across 555 business centres in all the regions across the country.
-To do so efficiently, Mr Laporte advises that Savings and Loans to continue embracing technology to deliver innovative services at lower cost.
+To do so efficiently, Mr Laporte advises Savings and Loans to continue embracing technology to deliver innovative services at a lower cost.

-“Savings and Loans Companies have an important role to play in economic recovery post Covid-19 pandemic.
+“Savings and Loans Companies have an important role to play in economic recovery post-Covid-19 pandemic.

 I hope this AGM will help to reflect on how GHASALC can better support MSME to recover from the pandemic.
 It is important to ensure the MSMEs will remain the engine of growth.”

-Meanwhile, the World Bank feels very strongly that Digitalization is key to innovation especially in the financial sector and that it will continue to support the digitalization agenda in Ghana.
+Meanwhile, the World Bank feels very strongly that Digitalization is key to innovation, especially in the financial sector and that it will continue to support the digitalization agenda in Ghana.

 Other Financial Sector Support

 In 2018, the World Bank approved a $30 million International Development Association (IDA) credit for Ghana.